francisbrero/JobSeeker-Buddy/readme.md

 ## Project Structure

 - **Backend**: Built using FastAPI to handle user asset uploads, job scraping, document generation, and feedback processing.
-It integrates with Firestore for data storage and connects to a local LLM (via LMStudio) for generating documents.
+It integrates with Firestore for data storage and connects to a local LLM (via LMStudio) or OpenAI for generating documents.
 - **Frontend**: A Streamlit-based interface that allows users to upload their assets, create new applications, view generated documents, and submit feedback for further iterations.

 ## Installation